artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 * `Animated` - This is a fine-grained API for handling changes ( we use this on our buttons for making the transition animations the same as our native ones. )
 * `LayoutAnimation` - This API feels a little bit like `UIView +animate:` - in that you can tell tje layout engine that the next update should be animated instead of replaced.

-These provide enough for a most usecases, but there is a more direct API and a few more JS-level techniques that you can use if you are really starting to feel like you're dropping frames inside a specific animation.
+These provide enough for a most use-cases, but there is a more direct API and a few more JS-level techniques that you can use if you are really starting to feel like you're dropping frames inside a specific animation.

 ## Places where React Native hasn't fit for us